mcmilk/cppcrypto/cppcrypto/readme.txt

     #include "cppcrypto.h"

-    string str = "The quick brown fox jumps over the lazy dog";
+    // Calculate SHA-512/256 hash of a string string str = "The quick brown fox jumps over the lazy dog";
     uint8_t hash[32];

     sha512_256().hash_string(str, hash);

-If you need to calculate hash of long message using chunks of data, use the "traditional" init/update/final interface:
+If you need to calculate hash of long message using chunks of data, use the init/update/final interface:

     sha512_256 hasher;
     uint8_t hash[32];

     hasher.init();
-    hasher.update(data1, datalen2);
+    hasher.update(chunk1, chunk1len);
-    hasher.update(data2, datalen2);
+    hasher.update(chunk2, chunk2len);
     ...
     hasher.final(hash);

-Also included is a command-line utility 'digest.exe' which can be used to calculate hash sum of any file(s) using any of the supported algorithms (similar to md5sum), for example:
+Also included is a command-line utility 'digest.exe' which can be used to calculate hash sum of any file(s) using any of the supported algorithms (similar to md5sum), for example, if you want to calculate Skein-512/256 hash of a file, you can run:

    digest skein512/256 file.ext

-Like md5sum, it can also verify checksums saved in a file, for example:
+Like md5sum, it can also verify checksums saved in a file, for example, if you want to verify saved Groestl hashes, you can run:

    digest -c groestl256 checksums.grøstl